by Andrew Robinson

 (Andro Linklater, Geomatics World)

---read a related feature ("How do we know the length of one metre?") in (BBC) Focus
+--read my related feature ("How do we know the length of one metre?") in (BBC) Focus

---read a related review ("Connecting us all: how satellites remade the world") in New Scientist
+--read my related review ("Connecting us all: how satellites remade the world") in New Scientist

 2010: Oxford University Press

-(Chris McManus, author of Right Hand, Left Hand)
+(Chris McManus, psychologist, author of Right Hand, Left Hand)

 (Ian Critchley, The Sunday Times)